Choe Cheok jeon

 Choe Cheok jeon (Korean: 최척전; Hanja: 崔陟傳; MR: Ch'oech'ŏkchŏn) is a classic Korean novel by Jo Wi-han.
 It is set in the late 16th and early 17th century in Joseon, Japan, China, and Vietnam, and depicts a family's diaspora and reunion during the turmoil of wars that swept East Asia.
 The protagonists Choe Cheok and Ok-yeong overcome the atrocities of war and reunite.
 The narrative is primarily written in Chinese and considered biographical.

 Authorship and publication

 The novel is a classic Korean novel written by Jo Wi-han (趙緯韓, 1567–1649) and published in 1621.
 Jo served as an official during the reigns of Prince Gwanghae (r.
 1608–1623) and King Injo (r.
 1623–1649).
 During his tenure, he experienced a series of tumultuous, domestic, and international historical incidents, including the Japanese invasions of Korea (1592–1598), the Injo Restoration (1623), and the Qing invasion of Joseon (1636).
 Choe cheok jeon is said to have been written while Jo was staying in Namwon as a retiree from public service after he learned about Choe Cheok's troubled life.
-Jo was close friends with other prominent writers of the time, including Heo Gyun (許筠, 1569–1618) and Gwon Pil (權韠, 1569–1612).
+Jo was close friends with other prominent writers of the time, including Hŏ Kyun (1569–1618) and Gwon Pil (權韠, 1569–1612).